revuls/SlimMVC/readme.md

 ### models

 Add the model classes here.

-We are using PDO for the Database
+We are using PDO for the Database.

 Example of class:

 Stuff.php